-The University of Denver Museum of Anthropology (DUMA) is a teaching museum dedicated to educating students about the ethical practices of conservation, interpretation and administration of anthropological collections.
-DUMA also serves as a public resource and research center for students, faculty and visiting researchers.
+The University of Denver Museum of Anthropology's (DUMA) mission is to teach about the ethical practice of conservation, interpretation, and administration of anthropological collections, including objects and their records, and to serve as a resource and research center for the conservation, interpretation, and analysis of anthropological collections held in the public trust.

 News & Happenings